-- 5.6 One of the key assurance statements the Council receives is the annual report and opinion of the Head of Internal Audit.
-The opinion for 2021-22 concludes that substantial assurances are in place over the overall effectiveness of the Council's risk management, control and governance processes.
-This has been prepared in accordance with the CIPFA Statement on the Role of the Head of Internal Audit (2010).
-All audit opinions reported are considered and challenged by Chief Officers and the Audit Committee, none were considered indicative or significant and were dealt with promptly in year, via the review process or follow up of agreed actions. - 5.7 The Council's external auditor, Grant Thornton, provides assurance on the accuracy of the annual Statement of Accounts and the overall adequacy of arrangements made by the Council for securing economy, efficiency and effectiveness in its use of resources.
-The Council provides timely support, information and responses to external auditors and properly considers audit findings and recommendations.
+5.6 One of the key assurance statements the Council receives is the annual report and opinion of the Head of Internal Audit.
+The opinion for 2022-23 concludes that reasonable assurances were in place over the overall effectiveness of the Council's risk management, control and governance processes.
+This opinion was prepared in accordance with the CIPFA Statement on the Role of the Head of Internal Audit (2010).
+All audit opinions reported are considered and challenged by Chief Officers and the

+- Audit Committee, none were considered indicative or significant and were dealt with promptly in year, via the review process or follow up of agreed actions. - 5.7 The Council's external auditor, Grant Thornton, provides assurance on the accuracy of the annual Statement of Accounts and the overall adequacy of arrangements made by the Council for securing economy, efficiency and effectiveness in its use of resources.
+The Council provided timely support, information and responses to external auditors and properly considers audit findings and recommendations.